TWOEARS/auditory-front-end/README.md

 ### More help

-The complete functionality of the AFE is discussed in detail in the accompanying PDF file ...
+The complete functionality of the AFE is discussed in detail in the accompanying PDF file `./Doc/User_manual.pdf`.

 ## Credits

-The AFE is developed by Tobias May, Remi Julian Blaise Decorsière from Technical University of Denmark, Chungeun Kim from University of Technology Eindhoven, and the rest of the [Two!Ears team](http://twoears.aipa.tu-berlin.de/team).
+The AFE is developed by Tobias May, Remi Decorsière from Technical University of Denmark, Chungeun Kim from University of Technology Eindhoven, and the rest of the [Two!Ears team](http://twoears.aipa.tu-berlin.de/team).